DM-netizen/Pets4Pets/Readme.md

 * **Flash Messaging:** Informative messages for user actions like following/unfollowing.
 * **Dynamic Feed Refresh:** Auto-updates the feed every 10 seconds using JavaScript.
 * **Modern UI:** Responsive and intuitive interface powered by Bootstrap 5.
+* **Add Pet Feature:** Users can add more pets to their profile through a dedicated form in the navigation bar.

 ---